ArkaRoySpektra/AIW-Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costupd-36.png)

- > ⭐ Tip: You can then use the exported data and combine it with your own custom data.
-Also, you can use the exported data in an external system like a dashboard or other financial system.
+ > ⭐ Tip: You can then use the exported data and combine it with your custom data.
+Also, you can use the exported data in an external system like a dashboard or another financial system.

 ### **Task 2: Shutdown**

-Use the Start/Stop VMs during off-hours feature of virtual machines to minimize waste.
+Use the Start/Stop VMs during the off-hours feature of virtual machines to minimize waste.
 The feature is suitable as a **low-cost automation** option.
 There are many configuration options to schedule the start and stop times.

 Some ways to Start and Stop VMs are:
 * From the Azure portal, by going to each VM and start/stop it manually.